Ultimatum of July 23, 1914: The different centers of power in Austria-Hungary (July 7–23)

 Throughout the crisis, various institutions within the Dual Monarchy exerted contradictory pressures on Austro-Hungarian foreign policy.
 The common War Minister Alexander von Krobatin, Foreign Minister Berchtold, and Chief of the General Staff Franz Conrad von Hötzendorf all advocated for prompt military action.
-However, they encountered resistance from Hungarian Prime Minister István Tisza, who was loath to see the Dual Monarchy seen abroad as the aggressor.
+However, they encountered resistance from Hungarian Prime Minister István Tisza, who did not want the Dual Monarchy to be seen abroad as the aggressor.

 Emperor Franz Joseph endorsed a resolute policy towards Serbia.
 Despite his disinclination towards his slain nephew and successor, the Emperor was determined to safeguard his dynasty and his dominions from any external encroachment.
 The emperor had the support of powerful friends including Alexander Hoyos, Janos Forgach, Alexander von Musulin, and Franz von Matscheko, as well as the Chief of Staff Conrad von Hötzendorf and Foreign Minister Berchtold.
 Collectively, these figures exerted considerable influence which enabled the emperor in his confrontation with Serbia.
-The emperor insisted on establishing the involvement of Serbian intelligence in the assassination in order to secure Berlin's support before any Austro-Hungarian initiative, and to persuade Tisza to approve military action against the Kingdom of Belgrade.
+The emperor insisted on establishing the involvement of Serbian intelligence in the assassination to secure Berlin's support before any Austro-Hungarian initiative, and to persuade Tisza to approve military action against the Kingdom of Belgrade.

 Tisza feared a violent response by minority Slav populations in Hungary to any military action against Serbia.
 His stance put him at odds with other officials in the Dual Monarchy.
 From the outset, he encountered resistance from the military, particularly from Conrad, who wanted a swift assault on Belgrade without an ultimatum or declaration of war.
 Tisza persisted throughout the Austro-Hungarian Council of Ministers on July 7 and in the subsequent days until July 14.
 He invoked a memorandum he had drafted on June 30 outlining his position on the matter.
 On July 7 he put forth an alternative diplomatic solution that aimed to bolster alliances with Bulgaria and Romania.
 His strategy sought to isolate Belgrade and compel Serbian leaders to concede to Austro-Hungarian demands.
-But Tisza relented to the majority and gave his consent to their demands was ultimately obtained on July 14.
-Germany ambassador Heinrich von Tschirschky, sent the news to Berlin that same day.
+Tisza ultimately relented to the majority and gave his consent to their demands on July 14.
+German ambassador Heinrich von Tschirschky sent the news to Berlin on the same day.